Division of Environmental Assessment and Restoration

 RULE NO.: RULE TITLE:

-The Florida Department of Environmental Protection announces a technical meeting to which all persons are invited.
+The Department of Environmental Protection announces a workshop to which all persons are invited.

 Pursuant to the provisions of the Americans with Disabilities Act, any person requiring special accommodations to participate in this workshop/meeting is asked to advise the agency at least 48 hours before the workshop/meeting by contacting: Ms. Shamyah Gibson, (850)245-8449.
 If you are hearing or speech impaired, please contact the agency using the Florida Relay Service, 1(800)955-8771 (TDD) or 1(800)955-8770 (Voice).